Reconstruction of network dynamics from partial observations: Introduction

-However, observability in theory does not guarantee a satisfactory reconstruction in practice, in particular from data collected from a sparsely--connected network, or far from target nodes, even in the case where the equations of motion are known.
+However, even in the linear case, observability in theory does not guarantee a satisfactory reconstruction in practice, in particular from data collected from a sparsely--connected network, or far from target nodes, even in the case where the equations of motion are known.
 To date, even in this more tractable scenario, surprisingly little in the way of general practical requirements have been developed for inferring information from measurements.
 A critical obstruction is the presence of noise in the observations, and the tendency of noise to be magnified in efforts to reconstruct the dynamics.
-In this article, we analyze a definition of observability error magnification, first introduced in \cite{guan2018limits}, for reconstruction of network trajectories, and exhibit its behavior for some relevant examples.
-The main conclusion is that for practical use of network reconstruction techniques, theoretical observability may be only a first step, and that a multiplier that measures error magnification, akin to condition number in matrix calculations, may fundamentally govern the limits of reconstructibility.
-In short, if the observational noise level is $\sigma$ times the macroscopic variability of the dynamics, then the error magnification must be on the order of $1/\sigma$ or lower to allow accuracy in the reconstructed dynamics.
+In this article, we analyze a definition of error magnification in reconstruction of network trajectories, first introduced in \cite{guan2018limits}, and exhibit its behavior for some relevant examples.
+The main conclusion is that for practical use of network trajectory reconstruction techniques, theoretical observability may be only a first step, and that a multiplier that measures error magnification, akin to condition number in matrix calculations, may fundamentally govern the limits of reconstructibility.
+In short, if the noise level at the observer is $\sigma$ times the macroscopic variability of the dynamics, then the error magnification must be on the order of $1/\sigma$ or lower to allow accuracy in the reconstructed dynamics.
 Our first aim is to quantify this magnification for each specific observing subset and target node of the network.

-A second objective of this article is to present a general method to spin up the entire network using only observations from a fixed subset of the nodes.
-When dynamical equations are known, the reconstruction of time series from partial observations is a data assimilation problem.
-One major part of data assimilation, as used in modern applications such as weather forecasting, is the spin-up phase, i.e. developing a consistent set of initial conditions that the atmosphere, for example, is obeying.
+A second objective of this article is to present a general method to infer the time series of the entire network using only observations from a fixed subset of the nodes.
+This objective, the reconstruction of time series from partial observations, is often called "spin-up" in data assimilation problems.
+As used in modern applications such as weather forecasting, the spin-up phase is equivalent to developing a consistent set of initial conditions that the atmosphere, for example, obeys.
 This initial condition, along with the known equations, allows the ``digital twin'' formed by data assimilation techniques to mirror the real system.

 Our focus on these two problems is due to the obvious intrinsic utility of not only being able to reconstruct unmeasured dynamics at nodes by measuring other nodes, but also to understand the relative difficulty levels of different potential reconstructions.
 Such considerations allow the user to decide where to efficiently observe the network if choices are available.